.DO File Extension

 2.0 | 2 Votes

-A DO file is a disk image created for use with an Apple II computer.
+A DO file may also be a disk image created for use with an Apple II computer.
 It contains data that was imaged from an Apple II's hard disk, for use as a backup or historical archive.
 DO files are saved using DOS 3.3 sector order, as opposed to ProDOS sector order.

 More Information